chenchenhou/Ganzin-Pupil-Tracking/README.md

 pip install -r requirements.txt
 ```

-2. Download the data and organize them to the following structure.
+2. Download the data arrange it according to the following structure.

 ```bash
 dataset